davidmartinrius/speech-dataset-generator/README.md

 ## Notes

 ### Audio enhancer argument
 You can combine --enhancers.
-There are available "deepfilternet", "resembleai" and soon "mayavoz".
+There are available "deepfilternet", "resembleai" and "mayavoz".

 If you pass multiples those will be executed in the order that are passed.
 In the case you don't pass enhancers no enhancer will be used.